RACHEL KERR BSc(Hons) MBACP Integrative Counselling & Psychotherapy

 - Norwich & Central Norfolk MIND Credentialed Counsellor.

 - Background in Health & Social Care (NHS, Voluntary & Private Sector)

-- A keen interest in the crossover between mental, physical & emotional health.
+- A keen awareness of the connections between mental, physical & emotional health.

 Areas of counselling I deal with